Q: Where do I go to drop off civil development plans for review by Harris County?

 A: A Notification is authorization for work to be done in Harris County or Harris County Flood Control Right-of-Way.
-Notifications are handled by the Development Review department.
+Notifications are handled by the Public Review department or Flood Control Watershed department.

 Q: What items are typically required in a civil site plan?

-A: Typical Items include: Title sheet (w/ sheet index, vicinity map, Firm TBPE No.), Site plan, Grading Plan, Drainage Plan, Detention Pond details, Storm Water Prevention Pollution Plan, Landscape Plan, Paving plan, Utility plan and Traffic Control Plan (if Required).
+A: Typical Items include: Title sheet (w/ sheet index, vicinity map, Firm TBPE No.), Harris County Civil Development Review Sheet, Site plan, Grading Plan, Drainage Plan, Detention Pond details, Storm Water Prevention Pollution Plan, Landscape Plan, Paving plan, Utility plan and Traffic Control Plan (if Required).
 All plans must be signed and sealed by a licensed engineer.
 Landscape architects may sign and seal Landscape plans, but a licensed engineer must sign and seal the civil review sheet.

 Q: When is detention required?

 A: See section 6.03 Storm Water Detention, page 36 of the Subdivision Regulations

 Q: How do I submit a revision to a previously approved project?